kubevirt/kubevirt/README.md

 * As a VM owner, I want to eject/insert the CD-ROM device so that I can switch from one ISO image to another.
 * As a CNV administrator, I want to easily package ISO images and make them available in the cluster so that users can access them easily.

+## Example Use Case
+When installing Windows onto a Virtual Machine, a user with need to swap to a virtio iso image to provide the Windows installer with proper drivers.
+This usually requires the user to shut the VM down.
+With this addition, a user will simply have to modify the URI allowing for the VM to access the virtio image.
+This reduces downtime and increases the efficiency and simplicity of the installation process.

+## Note
+Currently, certain parts of validation are disabled to allow for the modification of the VMI.

 # Original README Below This Line

 # KubeVirt